muSpectre/muFFT/_sources/Python.rst.txt

 for `fftwmpi` and pencil-shaped subdomains for `pfft`. `pfft` scales better to large numbers of MPI processes because of this pencil decomposition.
 The number of grid points on the local domain is returned by `nb_subdomain_grid_pts` and the location of the domain is given by `subdomain_locations`.
-Note that in a typical code uses `coords` and `fftfreq` as above and does not need to care about the actual details of the decomposition, as those properties return the domain-local coordinates and wavevectors.
+Note that in a typical code uses `coords`, `icoord`, `fftfreq` and `ifftfreq` as above and does not need to care about the actual details of the decomposition, as those properties return the domain-local coordinates and wavevectors.

 The above example also illustrates how to write the global field to a file.